-Keith Webster seated at a roundtable during the Munich Security Conference in February 2019.
+Keith Webster at the annual Munich Security Conference

 We will employ policy advocacy directed at U.S. and foreign governments, along with foreign private and public sector industrial partners.
 To help D&A companies increase market share abroad, we envision mandating increased consideration of foreign availability in U.S. government tech release policies, promoting new bilateral industrial security mechanisms with foreign governments, better resourcing of FMS/DCS processing in the U.S. government, addressing global offset issues, and focusing on myriad country-specific challenges that our companies face in each region of the world.

 During the first year, the Defense and Aerospace Export Council will do the following:

 - Host initial discussions and conduct a survey of industry executives on the global challenges they face competing with foreign exporters.